 Buy Tickets in Advance

-I attended the event on September 25th, and the party was sold out when we arrived at the gates.
+I attended the event in September, and the party was sold out when we arrived at the gates.
 Thankfully we had pre-purchased our party tickets in advance.
 The party requires an additional ticket, it’s not included in your park entry ticket.

 One perk that isn’t widely disclosed is that your party ticket grants you park access earlier than the party start time.
 The party begins at 7 pm, but you can enter the parks at 4 pm.
 I would even say it’s worth being at the turnstiles by 330 pm.
 This means you can experience a bit of Magic Kingdom without buying a ticket for the day.

 We hit a candy trail when the party first began and waited about 15 minutes to get about 4 pieces of candy.
 After the fireworks, we were strolling right up to candy buckets.
 The party lasts until midnight, so I highly recommend you stay until the end to maximize your party time.

 Get a Halloween Party Map & Schedule